OmenApps/django-model-info/docs/modelfilters.md

 - `.txt`: Simple text processing

-## Using model_filters: A Practical Guide
+## Using modelfilters: A Practical Guide

-In this section, we'll explore how to use the model_filters command to help build efficient queries across related models in our application that handles customer orders, inventory, and analytics.
+In this section, we'll explore how to use the modelfilters command to help build efficient queries across related models in our application that handles customer orders, inventory, and analytics.

 ### Example Models Overview